 Know Before You Go

-A five minute walk from Roppongi subway station on the Oedo or Hibiya lines.
+Mohri Garden is located within a five-minute walk from Roppongi subway station on Oedo or Hibiya Lines, open 24 hours.